-#3 Make amends.
 Someone has to apologize.
 Whether it’s you or them.
 If you don’t think you did anything wrong, well, evaluate whether or not you need to apologize.
-Sometimes it’s better saying sorry and saving the friendship.
+Sometimes it’s better to say sorry and save the friendship.

 Even if you didn’t think what you did was wrong, someone will have to be the bigger person and take that step in order to move past the situation.
 So, if you want to be friends again, you’re going to have to say you’re sorry.
 [Read: 16 things you need to give up to have a happier life]

-#5 Let them speak.
-I know what it’s like when you’re on a roll and really trying to make your point clear, you basically end up swallowing the conversation.
+When you’re on a roll and really trying to make your point clear, you basically end up swallowing the conversation.
 So, let them speak.
-I know, I know, you have a lot to say, but this is your best friend.
+Sure, you have a lot to say, but this is your best friend.

 Just calm down and listen.
-And when I mean listen, I don’t mean waiting for your turn to talk.
+And by listening, we mean waiting for your turn to talk.
 Be present in the moment.
 If you let them talk, it shows them that you care and want to fix the situation.
 [Read: How to fight fair with someone and grow closer]

 Go for a walk, watch a movie, go to the mall.
 Whatever it is, just make a plan and do something fun together.
 If you stay quiet after making amends, it puts you both in a weird spot and keeps you dwelling on the past.